 All graduates receive lifetime follow-up services, and will be visited in their home area when possible, although most concerns can be resolved by telephone or mail.
 If necessary, Guide Dogs of America may have the team return to the school for a refresher course.
 Complete records of the dog’s health are kept, and twice-a-year veterinary examinations and reports are requested.

-Graduation Ceremony: On the third Sunday of the training course, a Graduation Ceremony is held to acknowledge all those who have been involved in the guide dog process.
+On the third Saturday of the training course, a Graduation Ceremony is held to acknowledge all those who have been involved in the guide dog process.
 Friends and family join in to celebrate the students accomplishments, handlers and puppy-raisers meet to trade stories about their wonderful dogs, volunteers, sponsors and staff are recognized.
 It is a celebration of partnership, a family reunion of sorts, when all the elements of Guide Dogs of America come together.
 The general public is always welcome to attend.